docker-flow/docker-flow-proxy/articles/article-vagrant.md

      | jq '.'
 ```

-The result from the `curl` request is the reconfiguration of the *HAProxy* so that the *books-ms* service can be accessed through both the */api/v1/books* and the */api/v2/books* paths.
+The result from the `curl` request is the reconfiguration of the *HAProxy* so that the *go-demo* service can be accessed through both the */demo/hello* and the */demo/person* paths.

 Reconfiguring Proxy Limited to a Specific Domain
 ------------------------------------------------